 The router assigns every device on the LAN a unique IP address.
 Much like an actual address, these unique IP addresses allow the router to send packets of data to the correct device.
 IP addresses are structured in four groups of numbers, such as 192.168.1.150.

 This is the technology for sending and receiving data over the LAN wirelessly.
-There are different versions of the 802.11 WiFi standards, and the most popular are 802.11b, 802.11g and 802.11n.
+There are different versions of the 802.11 WiFi standards; the most common currently is 802.11ac.
 WiFi is typically not as fast or as secure as a wired connection, but speed, security and range continue to improve with each new version of the standard.

 A firewall is a device or program designed to prevent unauthorized access to data and devices on the home's LAN from the WAN.
 The firewall provides a layer of protection from people attempting to "hack" into your network and either steal data or install a harmful virus, while still allowing authorized communications to pass through.